 The SentriO Oxy™ is an ingenious device which enables patients breathing spontaneously and in comfort, to receive ultra-high oxygenation comparable to that from a ventilator—but without the costly drugs, barotrauma, hemodynamic disturbances and poor odds of survival.
 It can be used at home at a tiny fraction of current hospitalization costs—OR in hospitalized patients to avert ventilator dependency, cut costs and effect early recovery.
 Versatile, adaptable platform offers a range of dedicated purposes from protection to treatment to endurance training and prevention of high-altitude sickness.

 Benign for a majority of infected, the SARS-CoV-2 virus is menacing for 20% of people who develop severe occult hypoxia associated with multi-organ failure, cytokine storm and even rapid death.
-Debilitating long-term complications are only beginning to be recognized.
-64 million Americans at risk.
+Debilitating long-term complications are increasingly recognized.
+Sixty-six million Americans are at risk.

 With so little margin in oxygen reserve, patients may decompensate with any significant increase in oxygen demand (such as fever or exertion) and many suffer catastrophic damage to lungs, heart, liver and other critical organs, along with diffuse clotting (DIC) and strokes.
-An autoimmune response may be triggered with severe long-term debilitation (lupus, Guillain-Barré syndrome, etc.).
+An autoimmune response may be triggered with severe long-term debilitation.

-A prudent and urgent strategy is required to protect the vulnerable population against hypoxia-associated organ damage and avert unaffordable long-term health impairment costs (estimated at $2.57 trillion).
+A prudent and urgent strategy is required to protect the vulnerable population against hypoxia-associated organ damage and avert unaffordable long-term health impairment costs, estimated at $8.5 trillion.

 Historically, the treatment for respiratory failure is the ventilator.
 However, by the time COVID-19 patients need ventilatory support, the lung tissue is already badly damaged with diffuse edematous inflammation, making oxygen exchange and forced ventilation extremely difficult and histologically damaging.